• Recipe Index

 • 4 teaspoon lemon juice

-• 1 clove garlic crushed/minced
+• 1 clove garlic crushed/minced, optional

 To serve